Home > Design > Muzzle Devices

 Flash Hider

-Flash hiders are designed to reduce or eliminate the visible flash that occurs when hot gases exit the barrel and ignite residual powder.
+Flash hiders are designed to reduce the visible flash that occurs when hot gases exit the barrel and ignite residual powder.
 This is especially important in low-light or night settings where flash can obscure your vision, compromise your position, or affect night vision equipment.

 What It Looks Like